akalali/hello-world-conan/README.md

-C++ hello-world project using CMake and Conan.
+## C++ hello-world project using CMake and Conan.

 This simple hello-world project uses [Poco][poco-github] as a third party library.
 Poco is included in this project via [Conan][conan].

+There are two variants of how to use this repository.
+They are tagged so you can checkout your desired variant.

 ### Setting up Conan
 To install conan, see the [Conan documentation][conan-install].
 It is recommended to use a [virtual environment][venv] with python.